The Devil's Brigade (film): Soundtrack

 Alex North composed the score of the film, re-purposing the theme from his rejected score to the pilot episode of The Rat Patrol.
 At the time of release only a cover version of the soundtrack album by Leroy Holmes was released by United Artists Records.
 The album was illustrated with the original Sandy Kossin artwork of the film and featured instrumental (with whistling) and a male chorus singing lyrics to North's title theme.
 The album also contained cover versions of other North themes from the film as well as 1940s popular music that appeared in the film.

 In 2007 Film Score Monthly and Intrada Records released a limited CD edition of North's original score with Kossin's artwork including alternate versions of the title theme, North's own arrangements of four 1940s' jazz popular tunes, two traditional Christmas carols, and the pipe band version of "Scotland the Brave" featuring in the film.

 Release

-The film had its world premiere on May 14, 1968, at the Michigan Theater, Detroit and at the Vanity Theater in Windsor, Ontario in Canada.
+The film had its world premiere on May 14, 1968, at the Michigan Theater, Detroit, and at the Vanity Theater in Windsor, Ontario, in Canada.
 It opened at an additional 5 theaters in Detroit the following day.

 Reception

 Box office

 The film was the fourth-most-popular movie in general release in Britain in 1968, after The Jungle Book, Barbarella and Carry on Doctor.

 Wolper later wrote "The Devil's Brigade turned out to be a terrific film.
 It was a wonderful story, the acting was excellent, and the preview audiences and critics loved it.
 Unfortunately it came out just a few months after the release of The Dirty Dozen, which was the same kind of story.
 It was a big hit and it killed us.
 We got lost in the wind."

+On the review aggregator website Rotten Tomatoes, 57% of 7 critics' reviews are positive.